dpe22/Twitter-Brand-Sentiment/README.md

   1. The Candidate: Seeking employment, the candidate turns to Twitter to see real-time sentiment of current employees, drawing inferences about working conditions and issues.
   2. The Employee: Seeking validation, the employee uses this product as a means of justifying change to management using real-time data.
   3. The Employer: Seeking to create value for employees, customers, and stakeholders, while protecting and building brand equity, the employer uses this product to evaluate and improve company culture and reputation.

+# Important Caveats
+Only the employee function is currently finished.
+Sample results are documented in this repo for Amazon, Apple, Microsoft, and Google.